ahmadomar/RingForVS/README.md

 	3. Compile the current project.

 Notes: To run the .ring file you have to do the below steps :
 	1. Open Visual Studio -> Tools -> External Tools -> Click Add
 	2. Title -> Ring
-	3. Command -> 'Path to Ring.exe'
+	3. Command -> 'Path to RingForVS.bat -> from RingVSIX main folder'
 	4. Arguments -> $(ItemPath)

 #For Developers